-I’m all about Asian flavors in all kinds of meals.
-These Asian Pork Kabobs have a mouthwatering combination of garlic, soy sauce and fresh ginger seasoning the meat and vegetables.
-This recipe was previously seen on the Miss Information blog, and now you can see it here too!
+I'm all about Asian flavors in all kinds of meals.
+These Asian Pork Kabobs have a mouthwatering combination of garlic, soy sauce, and fresh ginger seasoning the meat and vegetables.

 For the most delicious pork kabobs, find the freshest pork and veggies you can.
 Check out farmer's markets or other local shops.
 Here is what you'll need.